 Trail Conditions: Portions of this trail can be very muddy and wet granite rocks are slippery.
 There are no major stream crossings.
 Portions of the lower trail are moderately steep.
 Individuals should be able to hike at a sustained walking pace needing a break only every 30 minutes.
 (Breaks are frequently taken anyway to look for birds).
 Individuals out of hiking shape and likely to require more time than the allotted 4 hours, should book the private tour (call for a consultation).

-Hike: None; this is a driving birding tour; carpooling is an option (call for inquiries); walking is localized.
+Hike: None; this is a driving birding tour; carpooling is an option (except during COVID-19 pandemic; call for inquiries); walking is localized.

 2 hrs from North Conway, NH and Lincoln, NH

 3 Hrs from Portland, ME, Burlington, VT, and Montreal, CA